karthik00678/Ms-Build/README.md

 - **Copilot Studio and AI Foundry:**
   Completed the Copilot Studio hackathon challenge (despite a lot of bugs—Microsoft acknowledged this).
 The task was to connect an OpenAPI pizza service via a Copilot agent/MCP and create a pizza order.
 When I finished, I got a raffle ticket for an Xbox, but no luck this time.
 Still, it was a fun and practical exercise.
-  I also partially completed the AI Foundry task by building a similar workflow, using Semantic Kernel and the agent SDK in Visual Studio.
+  I also partially completed the AI Foundry task by building a similar workflow, using Semantic Kernel and the agent SDK and .Net Aspire.
   [Session link](https://build.microsoft.com/en-US/sessions/OPHK950?source=sessions)

 ## Photo Dump